Determinants & Inverses

 In robotics, we often need to solve for joint angles given a desired end-effector position:

-Problem: When the Jacobian is singular, we cannot invert it directly.
-Advanced techniques (pseudoinverse, numerical optimization) are needed.
+Problem: When the Jacobian is singular (), even the linearized step cannot be inverted.
+Advanced techniques (pseudoinverse, damped least squares, numerical optimization) are needed.

 Interactive Exploration